 - Ureteroscopy, for stones in the lower urinary tract.

 Cystinuria is a chronic, lifelong condition.
 Stones commonly return.
-However, the condition rarely results in kidney failure, and it does not affect other organs.
+However, the condition rarely results in kidney failure.
+It does not affect other organs.

 - Bladder injury from stone